tensorflow/tensorflow/tensorflow/compiler/xla/g3doc/jit.md

 a TensorFlow XLA device forces the operator to run on that device and is mainly used for testing.

-> Note: The XLA CPU backend supports intra-op parallelism (i.e. it can shard a
+> Note: The XLA CPU backend supports intra-op parallelism (i.e. it can shared a
 > single operation across multiple cores) but it does not support inter-op
 > parallelism (i.e. it cannot execute independent operations concurrently across
 > multiple cores).
 The XLA GPU backend is competitive with the standard